 In 2010, we announced an investment agreement with the Management Committee of the Chengdu Hi-Tech Industrial Development Zone (the "CDHT").
 Under this agreement, we formed a joint venture with a Chinese partner, Chengdu Ya Guang Electronic Company Limited ("Ya Guang"), to establish a semiconductor assembly and test manufacturing facility in Chengdu, China.
-We currently own 95% of the joint venture.
+In December 2016, we increased our investment and currently own approximately 98% of the joint venture.
 The CDHT granted the joint venture a 50-year land lease, provides corporate and employee tax incentives, tax refunds, subsidies and other financial support.
 This is a long-term, multi-year project that will provide us additional capacity as needed.
-As of December 31, 2015, we have invested approximately \$120 million, primarily for infrastructure, buildings and equipment related capital expenditures.
+As of December 31, 2016, we have invested approximately \$130.0 million, primarily for infrastructure, buildings and equipment related capital expenditures.

-For the years ending December 31, 2015 and 2014, our total capital expenditures were approximately \$138 million and \$59 million, respectively.
+For the years ending December 31, 2016 and 2015, our total capital expenditures were approximately \$52.2 million and \$137.7 million, respectively.
 The majority of our capital expenditures are in China.